By Michael Lanza

 I’ve backpacked with my family through the Kolob Canyons, started a 50-mile dayhike across Zion from there, and dayhiked the Taylor Creek Trail on a spring day when a thunderstorm bruised the sky above those red walls.
 The photo gallery below from Zion’s Kolob Canyons spotlights photos from those trips, and the video shows the view from Kolob Canyons Viewpoint and at Double Arch Alcove on the Taylor Creek Trail.
 You’ll find links to my Zion stories below the gallery and video.

 The right pack makes hiking better.
-See my 10 favorite packs for backpacking and my six favorite daypacks.
+See my picks for the 10 best backpacking packs and the best hiking daypacks.

 The Kolob Canyons are just a few minutes’ drive from exit 40 on I-15, between Cedar City and St. George, Utah.
 The Taylor Creek Trail offers an easy and really scenic introductory hike: It’s five miles round-trip, gaining only 450 feet in elevation, to Double Arch Alcove, a pair of giant arches in the Navajo sandstone beneath the 1,700-foot-tall walls of Tucupit Tower and Paria Tower.
 The trail passes by two historic homestead cabins built in the early 1930s, the Larson Cabin and the Fife Cabin.